sparkle-project/Sparkle/Documentation/Installation.md

 ### Starting the Installation

-The installer figures out what kind of installer to use (regular, guided pkg, interactive pkg) based on the type of file inside the archive.
+The installer figures out what kind of installer to use (regular, guided pkg) based on the type of file inside the archive.
 If the type of file doesn't match the expected installation type from the input installation data, then the installer aborts causing the updater to abort as well.

 Once the type of installer is found, the first stage of installation is performed:

 * Regular application installer 1st stage: Makes sure this update is not a downgrade and do all initial installation work if possible (such as clearing quarantine, changing owner/group, updating modification date, invoking GateKeeper scan).
 This initial work is not done if the bundle has to transfer to another volume; in this case, this work will be done in a later stage.
 * Guided Package installer 1st stage: Does nothing.
-* Interactive Package installer (deprecated) 1st stage: Makes sure /usr/bin/open utility is available.

 If the first stage fails, the installer aborts causing the updater to abort the update.

 Otherwise a `SPUInstallationFinishedStage1` message is sent back to the updater along with some data.
 This data includes whether the application bundle to relaunch is currently terminated, and whether the installation at later stages can be performed silently (that is, with no user interaction allowed).
-If we reach here, only the interactive package installer can't be performed silently.
+If we reach here, only the interactive package installer can't be performed silently (however interactive pkg installer is no longer supported).

 The installer then listens and waits for the target application to relaunch terminates.
 If it is already terminated, then it resumes to stage 2 and 3 of the installation immediately on the assumption that the installer does not have permission to show UI interaction to the user.
 Thus if the installer has to show user interaction here and hasn't received an OK from the updater (it won't if the target application is already terminated), the install will fail.
 If the target is already terminated, the installer will also assume that the target should not be relaunched after installation.